 SANTA ANA, Calif.
-(AP) -- A fireworks company on Monday said bad fireworks appear to have caused a blast that injured more than three dozen people at a show in Southern California and also triggered problems at another one of its July 4 events.
+(AP) -- A fireworks company blames bad fireworks for a blast that injured more than three dozen people at a show in Southern California and also triggered problems at another one of its July 4 events.

-Dennis Brady Jr., chief executive of Bethpage, N.Y.-based Bay Fireworks, said an apparent shell malfunction in Laguna Hills, Calif., however, did not send fireworks flying toward the crowd.
+Dennis Brady Jr., chief executive of Bethpage, N.Y.-based Bay Fireworks, said Monday an apparent shell malfunction in Laguna Hills however, did not send fireworks flying toward the crowd.

-Both incidents appear to have been caused by a shell malfunction, he said, but the company is still waiting for official findings to be released.
+Both mishaps appear to have been caused by a shell malfunction, he said, but the company is still waiting for official findings to be released.

 Pyrotechnic operator Bruce Sussin said inspectors checked the site before the show and everything was fine, until fireworks began setting each other off.